 - Tenant clusters for a target environment that are only managed from within that target environment.

 - Ability to deploy environment/zone/account level services.
 For instance, an aggregated prometheus that collects metrics from every tenant cluster in a particular environment.

 - Greater segregation between cluster definitions for target environments.

-- The “master-of-masters” (MoM) cluster is responsible for provisioning the master management clusters in each of the target environments.
+- The multi-cluster management cluster is responsible for provisioning the master management clusters in each of the target environments.
 It needs the Cluster API and providers installed for the target environments beforehand.
-The MoM cluster also requires credentials and network connectivity for the Cluster API providers to do their job.
+The multi-cluster management cluster also requires credentials and network connectivity for the Cluster API providers to do their job.

 An option is to make this cluster ephemeral (perhaps using KIND or k3s) and only create it when a new target environment is needed.
 In this scenario, the cluster would be spun up for a short period of time and the new master management cluster provisioned and then the cluster would be torn down

 - The “masters repo’ holds the cluster definitions for the master management clusters.
 This could be the raw YAML files or you could also use a Helm Release.
 A Flux instance running in the multi-cluster management cluster will automatically apply either the manifest or the Helm chart.